Rumpunzel/rpg-thingy/characters/attributes.md

 **Your Intuition outpaces Reason:** You change course too deftly, your attacks are a stunning barrage, your lies are too tricky a web to navigate, they cannot be faced with a cool demeanour for they still think about your last move while you are crossing the finish line.

 **Your Reason outsmarts Vigor:** Your plans are too well-thought-out, your attacks are too precise, your rhetorical traps are too sophisticated, they cannot be faced head-on with brute force for every careless step spells disaster.

+## Disposition III

+**Your Vigor overwhelms Vigor:** You are a force too overwhelming, your attacks are too mighty, your speeches are too gripping, they cannot be faced head-on with brute force for you shatter everything in your way.

+**Your Intuition outpaces Intuition:** You change course too deftly, your attacks are a stunning barrage, your lies are too tricky a web to navigate, they cannot be weaseled out of for you know of their every hiding hole and await them there.

+**Your Reason outsmarts Reason:** Your plans are too well-thought-out, your attacks are too precise, your rhetorical traps are too sophisticated, they cannot be faced with a cool demeanour for mastered your skill when they still struggled with the basics.